-7 Textbook
+5 Textbook

-The primary written reference for the course is the second edition of the textbook Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein.
-In previous semesters the course has used the first edition of this text.
-The second edition is a substantial revision of the first, making the first edition unsuitable as a substitute.
+The primary reference for the course is the second edition of the textbook Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein.

-MIT students: The textbook can be obtained from the MIT Coop, the MIT Press Bookstore (a 20% discount coupon can be found in the MIT Student Telephone Directory), and at various other local and online bookstores.
+The textbook can be obtained from the MIT Coop, the MIT Press Bookstore (a 20% discount coupon can be found in the MIT Student Telephone Directory), and at various other local and online bookstores.